top of page

 Who can become an apprentice?

 Apprenticeships are aimed at candidates between 16 and 25 years old.
-However, they are now open to anyone age 16 or over looking to improve their expertise.
-This means there’s plenty of competition from more experienced applicants, but organisations are often keen to take on school-leavers in order to train them both in the job and the organisation’s values.
+However, they’re now open to anyone aged 16 or over looking to improve their expertise.
+This means there’s plenty of competition from more experienced applicants, but organisations are often keen to take on school leavers in order to train them both in the job and in the organisation’s values.
 Very often the relationship between employer and apprentice continues long after the apprenticeship is over, creating long-term work opportunities.
-Apprenticeships vary in the qualifications that can be achieved, length of commitment and balance between work and study.
-They may involve moving away from home.
-With so many options, it may be helpful to consider the various elements independently.

 What level of apprenticeship is appropriate?